Hungry Monster Crochet Trick or Treat Bag

 Second Wave

-Row 1: Join yarn w/ a sc into the next st on Row 27 of the Body of Monster, sc in each of the next 10 sts.
+Row 1: Join yarn with a standing sc into the next st on Row 27 of the Body of Monster, sc in each of the next 10 sts.
 Turn.
 (11 sts)

 Rows 2 – 5: Ch 1, skip the first st, sc in each st across to the last st, (skip the last st).
 Turn.
 (3 sts at the end of Row 5)